maldex/TimedTrafficLight/README.md

 - at 20:00 - red only (stop): bed time
 - at 06:00 - red and yellow (ready): wake up time
 - at 07:00 - green (go): allowed to leave the bed

-between 23 and 6, the lights are off at all.
+- turn off any led between  23 and 4

 ![screenshot](doc/Screenshot1.png "screenshot")